oVirt/ovirt-site/source/feature/osn-integration.html.md

 # OSN Integration

-## Integrating OpenStack Quantum as a network provider in oVirt
+## Integrating OpenStack Neutron as a network provider in oVirt

 ### Summary

-We intend to add support for OpenStack Quantum as a network provider.
+We intend to add support for OpenStack Neutron as a network provider.

 A network provider is an external provider that can provide networking capabilities for consumption by oVirt hosts and/or virtual machines.
 The network provider has the knowledge about the networks that it manages, and works autonomously from oVirt.
 The provider should enable integration on 3 points: